lenstrv/lenstrv/README.md

 ### Hi there, I'm Elena 👋

-🔭 I’m M.S. student in Data Analytics
+🔭 M.S. student in Data Analytics

 ⚡ I’m currently working on projects, related to web-scraping